building of foreign company in thailand

 Table of Contents

-Understanding Foreign Company in Thailand
+Understanding foreign company in Thailand

-Under the Foreign Business Act, business activities are divided into three categories:
+Under the Foreign Business Act, business activities are divided into three categories

-♦ List 1 : Activities reserved for Thai nationals.
+List 1 : Activities reserved for Thai nationals.

-Activities Restricted to Foreigners for Specific Reasons:
+Activities Prohibited for a Foreign company for Specific Reasons:

 • Operating businesses in newspaper, radio broadcasting, or television.